talebirad/SIWO/README.md

 ### Datasets

 This repository also contains the synthetic networks we generated via the *LFR benchmark* for our paper's evaluation section.
-Any code in this repository takes the **edge list** of a graph, in which any line indicates an edge between two nodes separated by *\t*.
+In this repository, lswl_offline.py and lswl_plus.py take the **edge list** of a graph, in which any line indicates an edge between two nodes separated by *\t*.
 In addition to the network file, a file containing all **query nodes** should exist.
 In this file, each line has a node used as the start node to discover its community.

-Other datasets for larger networks are not included in this repository, refer to this link to get them in the desired format: https://drive.google.com/drive/folders/1bDn-pQ2ahxo5gXBZJp35oo7_wqd4DfQ2?usp=sharing
+For big_lswl_online.py, the input file must be of the **adjacency list** form.
+In short, line i of the input file contains node i as the first entry of the line, and all its neighbors as subsequent entries separated by a delimeter.
+For nodes without neighbors, the line must be empty.
+The ground truth file that is used for scoring must be of a specific form too.
+For reference, check the ground truth files for LFR networks (e.g. Dataset Exp 7.1 table 6/communities_100_8_5_0.15_20.txt).
+Other datasets for larger networks that should be used by big_lswl_online.py are not included in this repository, refer to this link to get them in the desired format: https://drive.google.com/drive/folders/1bDn-pQ2ahxo5gXBZJp35oo7_wqd4DfQ2?usp=sharing

 #### Input and output options
 ```